This guide shows you how to set up and troubleshoot your Wireless Analogue Bird Box Camera (NC701G).

 How do I set it up?

-Read our manual to get your camera set up:
+Read our manual linked underneath to get your camera set up, or see the images below:

 Watch George run through how to set up your camera